roge-rm/NMCode/README.md

 * 3 Pan CC
 * 4 Expression CC

 Once booted the buttons are reassigned to whatever scale you chose, starting from the top left, with the root note of choice.
 The rotary knob will function as set above and the fader will choose the octave, as before.
-At any time the selection menu can be returned to by turning the rotary knob all the way to the left and then pressing buttons 9+10 or 11+12 together.
-This will allow you to reselect the scale/mode, root node, and rotary knob functions without restarting the device completely.

-Cheers, thanks for reading.
+If you would like to change settings without restarting the device, turn the knob and slide the fader all the way to the left.
+Then you can press the following buttons to change settings or save/load presets:

+* 1 Select MIDI channel
+* 2 Select scale
+* 3 Select root note
+* 4 Select knob function
+* 5 Run full setup
+* 9 Load preset
+* 12 Save preset

+Pressing 9 or 12 will prompt you to choose the slot to load/save preset.
+Press buttons 1 through 8 to select the required slot and your preset will be loaded or saved!

+Cheers, I hope you enjoy.
 <br>rm.

 ### Flashing Instructions